Svend Jagd

 Embed:

-Svend Jagd would try to sit with soldiers and children being treated on the Jutlandia.
-Children would be rescued amongst rubble and nursed back to health on the ship.
-They would often hoard food because they never knew when they would get their next meal.
-One child had frostbite so bad she snapped her toes off her own foot and felt no pain while she was doing it.
+Svend Jagd recounted his experience sitting with soldiers and children being treated on the Jutlandia.
+He shared how children were often rescued amongst rubble and nursed back to health on the ship.
+Since the children were accustomed to not knowing when their next meal would be, he remembered them hoarding food while aboard the ship.
+Along with witnessing children desperate for food, he elaborated on one child’s frostbite being so bad that she snapped her toes off her own foot and felt no pain while doing it.

 Share YouTube: